pavankalisetti009/gitlab/doc/update/deprecations.md

 </div>

-The [GitLab.com importer](https://docs.gitlab.com/ee/user/project/import/gitlab_com.html) is deprecated in GitLab 15.8 and will be removed in GitLab 16.0.
+The GitLab.com importer was deprecated in GitLab 15.8 and will be removed in GitLab 16.0.

 The GitLab.com importer was introduced in 2015 for importing a project from GitLab.com to a self-managed GitLab instance through the UI.
 This feature is available on self-managed instances only.
 [Migrating GitLab groups and projects by direct transfer](https://docs.gitlab.com/ee/user/group/import/#migrate-groups-by-direct-transfer-recommended)